factorypreset/cowan/README.rst

   number of rasters to be passed in at once.
 We should make use of that.

 * Write a script to generate (fuzzify) the source rasters.

+* Handle different geographic extents, spatial references and/or projections.

+* Automatically identify positions or areas with the highest overall score across multiple scenarios.

 * Need to write some unit tests.
 Of course.